3D Building Geometry Creator

 Step 5: Export Your Model

-Click "Export" button
+Click "Export" button in the ribbon toolbar

 File downloads automatically